Police say 6 dead, 10 injured in Sacramento shooting

 Shortly after the shooting, video was posted on Twitter that showed people running through the street amid the sound of rapid gunfire.
 Video showed multiple ambulances at the scene.

+Gov. Gavin Newsom said in a statement that his administration was working closely with law enforcement.

+“What we do know at this point is that another mass casualty shooting has occurred, leaving families with lost loved ones, multiple individuals injured and a community in grief.
+The scourge of gun violence continues to be a crisis in our country, and we must resolve to bring an end to this carnage,” he said.

-Sacramento Mayor Darrell Steinberg said on Twitter: “Words can’t express my shock & sadness this morning.
+Meanwhile, via Twitter, Sacramento Mayor Darrell Steinberg said: “Words can’t express my shock & sadness this morning.
 The numbers of dead and wounded are difficult to comprehend.”

 “Rising gun violence is the scourge of our city, state and nation, and I support all actions to reduce it,” he said.